-\Odds ratio indicates relative risk compared to patients without that risk factor Confidence Interval
+\Odds ratio indicates relative risk compared to patients without that risk factor Confidence Interval (adapted from Lederle et al, 2000)

 The excess prevalence associated with smoking accounted for approximately 75% of all AAAs measuring 4cm or greater in the total study cohort.
 This supports the hypothesis that formation and progression of AAA is significantly smoking-related.
 Wilmik and co-workers (1999) determined that current smokers are 7.5 times more likely and former smokers three times more likely to have an AAA than non-smokers.
 In a study examining the relationship between smoking and the progression of existing aneurysms, MacSweeney and colleagues (1994) concluded that cessation of smoking could potentially lower the growth rate of small AAAs.